Download the PDF

 4. Addressing structural and policy barriers that result in shortages of medication.

-5. Minimizing the use of and standardizing the process for utilization management, including prior authorization and step therapy by health plans.
+5. Minimizing the use of and standardizing the process for utilization management, including prior authorization and step therapy protocols by health plans.

 6. Maintaining the six-protected classes of covered medications in Medicare Part D.

-3. Increase CMS funding for psychiatric pharmacy residency training including pharmacy residency (PGY1) and psychiatric pharmacy residency (PGY2) training.
+1. Increasing CMS funding for psychiatric pharmacy residency training including pharmacy residency (PGY1) and psychiatric pharmacy residency (PGY2) training.

 5. Prevent suicide by ensuring timely access to mental health care, including access to psychiatric pharmacists.